Easy hiking 8 days, Upgrade

 Day 4

 Boat transfer from Narsarsuaq to Qassiarsuk and hike to the Sillisit sheep farm.
 The hike is along a gravel road (about 15 km) and your luggage will be transported by car/boat.
 Sillisit is beautifully located across from the Qooroq Ice Fjord.
 It is an idyllic spot for an overnight stay that combines a stunning wilderness backdrop with the warm hospitality of a Greenlandic farm family to give you an unforgettable experience.
+It is possible to buy a local dinner at the farm (not included and must be ordered when you book the tour)

 Day 5